forier/podtxt-docs/SCALETTA_MODIFICHE_EN.md

 ## 📅 1.
 Metadata and Versioning

 ### 1.1 "Last updated" and Changelog
-- [x] Insert "Last updated: April 28, 2025" at the top of Privacy Policy and Terms of Use
+- [x] Insert "Last updated: January 15, 2025" at the top of Privacy Policy and Terms of Use
 - [x] Add a brief changelog (date + summary of changes) at the beginning of each document to track evolutions and revisions
+- [x] Create HTML template with complete Privacy Policy content

 ---